tyroprogrammer/learn-react-app/src/tutorial/08-ComposingComponents.md

     }
 }
 ```
 Think about what we did here.
 The `Dialog` component really doesn't know what it's `children` would be beforehand.
 Whoever is using this `Dialog` component can pass in any `children` that they like.
-Within the `render` function `Dialog` says - hey I'll display anything my user passes me as `children`, I don't need to know what that is.
+Within the `render` function `Dialog` says "Hey, I'll display anything my user passes me as `children`, I don't need to know what that is."

 This my friend is composition and this is mighty powerful if you want to write reusable components.

 2. render props

-Another pattern to achieve a similar thing in React is by using what's known as "render props" pattern.
+Another pattern to achieve a similar thing in React is by using what's known as the "render props" pattern.

-So now let's take the same dialog example but let's make it more sophisticated.
+So now let's take the same dialog example, but let's make it more sophisticated.
 Imagine the dialog has a header, body and footer section.
 We want the user of this component to be able to display anything they like within either of those three sections.

 ```jsx
 class Dialog extends React.Component {